 Three cities.
 Four graduate programs.
 Eight jobs.
 Three apartments and one house.
-Two children.
+Three children.
 Between my husband and I, these have been our last three years.
 Now we are finally a bit more settled, living the academic life while he works on a PhD and I teach literature and raise our babies.

 Most of the decorations in our home happen to be piles of books.
 We have only ever watched three TV shows in their entirety: Seinfeld, Brooklyn Nine Nine, and Parks and Recreation.
 We believe baseball is both a sport and an academic pursuit and are loyal fans of the Baltimore Orioles (me) and the St. Louis Cardinals (him).
 We end many nights looking at photos of our kids.